Dear teen who struggles with anxiety,

 Promise.

-And you can breathe a sigh of relief knowing you belong.
+And you can breathe a sigh of relief.
+You belong.
+Anxiety does not define you.

 You matter.
 You were created with a unique and beautiful design.